FACTS & FIGURES

 VISITOR SPENDING IN BUCKS COUNTY MEANS*:

-- Bucks County was founded in 1682 by William Penn.
-He named the county after Buckinghamshire, his family home in England.
-Pennsbury Manor, Penn's Colonial home, has been rebuilt on the original estate and is available year-round for group tours.
+- Bucks County was founded in 1682 by William Penn, the founder of Pennsylvania.
+He named the County after Buckinghamshire, his family home in England.
+Pennsbury Manor, Penn's Colonial summer home, has been rebuilt on the original estate and is available year-round for group tours.

-- The Logan Inn in New Hope is the oldest continuously running inn in Bucks County.
+- The Logan Inn in New Hope is the oldest continuously running inn in Bucks County and the 5th oldest in America.
 Established in 1727, it offered its services to George Washington and his men and is said to be home to at least four ghosts.

 - John Fitch built the first steam-powered boat in the U.S. in Warminster in 1785.
 It traveled nearly 3,000 miles in 1790, transporting passengers and freight between Philadelphia and Trenton.
 A six-foot long, steam operated model of the first steamboat can now be seen at the John Fitch Steamboat Museum in Warminster.

-- Bucks County is home to 12 remaining covered bridges, many located on the beautiful country roads of Bucks County.
-An itinerary with full turn-by-turn driving directions is available on our website.
+- Bucks County is home to 12 covered bridges, many located on the beautiful country back roads.
+Use these turn-by-turn driving directions to take a self-lead tour!

 - In 1777, General Washington had his headquarters at The Moland House in Hartsville, where it is believed that the "Betsy Ross" flag was first flown.
 Guided tours of The Moland House are available on the second Sunday of every month.

-- The massive stone walls and warden’s house that reside on the grounds of the James A. Michener Art Museum began as the Bucks County Prison back in 1884.
+- The massive stone walls and warden’s house that reside on the grounds of the James A. Michener Art Museum are there because the modern art museum actually began as the Bucks County Prison back in 1884.
 The museum is now home to a world class collection of Pennsylvania Impressionist paintings.